Scholarships for international students in the UK

 The Cambridge Trust offers scholarships to students at a variety of levels, although most scholarships are awarded to those wishing to pursue a postgraduate degree.

-Scholarships range from awards funding part of tuition fee to be able to attend the university to full funding plus a stipend for living expenses.
+Scholarships range from awards funding part of your tuition fees to be able to attend the university to full funding plus a stipend for living expenses.
 Financial needs will be taken into consideration.

 Gates Cambridge (University of Cambridge)